KronicDeth/intellij-elixir/README.md

 You can hover over the explanation and click the embedded links to jump to the line (and column) where the failure occurred.

 #### Inspection

-If running `mix credo` as an external annotator puts too much load on your CPU (as can be the case for large projects), you can disable it from running.

-1. Preferences > Editor > Inspections > Elixir > Credo
-2. Uncheck the box.

 ##### Batch Mode